minhduc29/E-Teams/README.md

 - This functionality is still in experiments.

 - This works quite similar to Zoom.

+- We have only implemented the basic functionality of a video call.

+- We are working as hard as possible to implement more functionality.

+- You have to create a room first and the room name must be unique.

+- Send your token for others and join the meeting.
 ---
 #### Learning Log
 - This is where you keep track of your learning.